astropy/astropy-APEs/APE_coordinated_pkg.rst

 that amounts to just following a checklist (see the section on the new review process for more details of the current process in practice).

-These issues were discussed repeatedly by the coordination committee, and later in the 2017 Astropy coordination meeting.
+These issues were discussed at length by the coordination committee, and later in the 2017 Astropy coordination meeting.
 The new structure and processes described below were a product of a breakout session at the coordination meeting.
 This APE is thus an effort to formalize the ideas and describe how to